Eye for an eye: Talmud

 The Talmud interprets the verses referring to "an eye for an eye" and similar expressions as mandating monetary compensation in tort cases and argues against the interpretations by Sadducees that the Bible verses refer to physical retaliation in kind, using the argument that such an interpretation would be inapplicable to blind or eyeless offenders.
 Since the Torah requires that penalties be universally applicable, the phrase cannot be interpreted in this manner.

 However, the Torah also discusses a form of direct reciprocal justice, where the phrase ayin tachat ayin makes another appearance.
 Here, the Torah discusses false witnesses who conspire to testify against another person.
 The Torah requires the court to "do to him as he had conspired to do to his brother".
 Assuming the fulfillment of certain technical criteria (such as the sentencing of the accused whose punishment was not yet executed), wherever it is possible to punish the conspirators with exactly the same punishment through which they had planned to harm their fellow, the court carries out this direct reciprocal justice (including when the punishment constitutes the death penalty).
 Otherwise, the offenders receive lashes.

-Since there is no form of punishment in the Torah that calls for the maiming of an offender (punitary amputation) there is no case where a conspiratorial false witness could possibly be punished by the court injuring to his eye, tooth, hand, or foot.
-There is one case where the Torah states "…and you shall cut off her hand…" The sages of the Talmud understood the literal meaning of this verse as referring to a case where the woman is attacking a man in potentially letShal manner.
+Since there is no form of punishment in the Torah that calls for the maiming of an offender (punitory amputation) there is no case where a conspiratorial false witness could possibly be punished by the court injuring to his eye, tooth, hand, or foot.
+There is one case where the Torah states "…and you shall cut off her hand…" The sages of the Talmud understood the literal meaning of this verse as referring to a case where the woman is attacking a man in potentially lethal manner.
 This verse teaches that, although one must intervene to save the victim, one may not kill a lethal attacker if it is possible to neutralize that attacker through non-lethal injury.
 Regardless, there is no verse that even appears to mandate injury to the eye, tooth, or foot.

 Numbers 35:9–30 discusses the only form of remotely reciprocal justice not carried out directly by the court, where, under very limited circumstances, someone found guilty of negligent manslaughter may be killed by a relative of the deceased who takes on the role of "redeemer of blood".
 In such cases, the court requires the guilty party to flee to a designated city of refuge.
 While the guilty party is there, the "redeemer of blood" may not kill him.
 If, however, the guilty party illegally forgoes his exile, the "redeemer of blood", as an accessory of the court, may kill the guilty party.

 According to traditional Jewish Law, application of these laws requires the presence and maintenance of the biblically designated cities of refuge, as well as a conviction in an eligible court of 23 judges as delineated by the Torah and Talmud.
 The latter condition is also applicable for any capital punishment.
 These circumstances have not existed for approximately 2,000 years.